Edinburgh-Software-Engineering-Methods/sem/use-cases/use-case-11.md

 ### Trigger

-The user requests to generate the report for all the cities in a district by largest population to smallest
+The user requests the system to generate the report for all the cities in a district by largest population to smallest.

 ## Main Success Scenario